Population-level Task-evoked Functional Connectivity via Fourier Analysis: Population-level Task-evoked Funtional Connectivity (ptFC)

+\item \textbf{Variation in HRFs:} HRFs can heavily vary across brain nodes \citep{miezin2000characterizing}.
+Since task-evoked FC is not expected to depend on HRFs, variation of HRFs in different brain regions should not influence task-evoked FC.
+However, the measurement in Eq.~\eqref{eq: Pearson correlation with the convolution model} can be small if $h_k\ne h_l$ as illustrated in Supplementary Figure 6 (c).
+Given that the correlation form $ corr(\beta_k,\beta_l)$ does not depend on HRFs $h_k$ and $h_l$, ptFCs $\vert corr(\beta_k,\beta_l) \vert$ are invariant to the variation in HRFs across brain nodes.

-\textbf{Variation in latency:} $t_{0,k}$ may vary across nodes, e.g., see \cite{miezin2000characterizing} for investigation of the left and right visual and motor cortices and the corresponding difference between response onsets.
-If $t_{0,k}\ne t_{0,l}$, for example $t_{0,k}< t_{0,l}$, then it is likely that node $k$ reacts to task $N(t)$ first, and then the neuronal activity at node $k$ causes that at node $l$.
+\item \textbf{Variation in latency:} $t_{0,k}$ may vary across nodes, e.g., see \cite{miezin2000characterizing} for an investigation of the left and right visual and motor cortices and the corresponding difference between response onsets.
+If $t_{0,k}\ne t_{0,l}$, for example $t_{0,k}< t_{0,l}$, then it is possible that node $k$ reacts to task $N(t)$ first, and then the neural activity at node $k$ causes that at node $l$.
 Because of this potential causality represented by $t_{0,k}< t_{0,l}$, it is natural to expect that nodes $k$ and $l$ are likely functionally connected.
-However, measurement (\ref{eq: Pearson correlation with the convolution model}) can be very small if $t_{0,k} \ne t_{0,l}$ and may not reveal the true interaction between neuronal activity of two nodes.
-An example of this issue is illustrated in Web Appendix F. Since our proposed ptFCs do not involve latency, the variation in latency does not influence ptFCs in Definition \ref{def: group-level task-evoked FC and EC}.
+However, the measurement in Eq.~\eqref{eq: Pearson correlation with the convolution model} can be very small if $t_{0,k} \ne t_{0,l}$ and may not reveal the true interaction between the neural activity of two nodes.
+An example of this issue is illustrated in Appendix F. Since our proposed ptFCs $\vert corr(\beta_k,\beta_l)\vert$ do not involve the latency $t_{0,k}$ and $t_{0,l}$, the variation in latency does not influence our proposed ptFCs. \end{itemize}

-\textbf{Variation in HRFs:} HRFs can heavily vary across brain nodes (\cite{miezin2000characterizing}).
-Since task-evoked FC is not expected to depend on HRFs, variation of HRFs in different brain regions should not influence task-evoked FC.
-However, (\ref{eq: Pearson correlation with the convolution model}) can be small if $h_k\ne h_l$ as illustrated in Web Figure 6 (c).
-Given that ptFCs do not involve HRFs, they are invariant to the variation in HRFs across brain nodes.